All head injuries are potentially serious

 because they can damage the brain and make someone lose

-consciousness.
-The severity of a head injury depends on how someone
+responsiveness.
+The severity of a head injury depends on how

 A head injury may cause damage to the brain